• Skip to primary navigation

 Grinding corn into a coarse meal, then boiling it in water or milk is how you make them.

-Mashed potatoes are boiled potatoes mashed with butter, cream, or milk.
+Mashed potatoes are boiled potatoes mashed with butter, cream, or milk - choosing between varieties is clearer in a gold vs red potato comparison.

 Both dishes make meals better.